 - People engagement and culture change

 The program integrates lessons and tools drawn from the worlds of strategy, design thinking, digitalization, machine learning, ecosystems, neuroscience and organizational psychology.
 This is a program not just about creativity, ideation, or managing the product development process.
-Other elements of the program include: Exposure to the MIT Ecosystem and Exposure to NACS Program Endowers.
+Other elements of the program include: Exposure to the MIT Ecosystem and Exposure to NACS Program Supporters.

 Participants leave with a change plan focused on implementing selected innovation opportunities in their organizations.